 A thump of thick, hot air settles over me at the arrivals area.
 I’m alone in a foreign country that feels daunting despite being just a small droplet-shaped island in the Indian Ocean.
-Hugging my camera closer, double check my passport is still in my pocket and scan a sea of faces for the one I‘d seen on the website.
-I soon spot Chamara de Silva, my first Airbnb host in Sri Lanka and breathe out, letting my shoulders sag a little, relieved to see a familiar face.
+Hugging my camera closer, I double-check that my passport is still in my pocket and scan a sea of faces for the one I‘d seen on the website.
+I soon spot Chamara de Silva, my first Airbnb host in Sri Lanka, and breathe out, letting my shoulders sag a little, relieved to see a familiar face.

-We join the old coastal road that heads south from the airport and the country’s capital Colombo and it reminds me of the terrifying driving in Mozambique – buses come tearing up the wrong side of the road (they drive on the left like we do in South Africa) and tuk-tuks toot their way in between the big machines with enchanting bravado.
-Lorries, dogs and bicycles fearlessly enter the fray.
+We join the old coastal road that heads south from the airport and the country’s capital, Colombo, and it reminds me of the terrifying driving in Mozambique – buses come tearing up the wrong side of the road (they drive on the left as we do in South Africa) and tuk-tuks toot their way in between the big machines with enchanting bravado.
+Lorries, dogs, and bicycles fearlessly enter the fray.
 Chamara hums along to Sinhalese songs on the radio.
 ‘They like to sing romantic songs,’ he says.
-He then presses some buttons and Shakira’s voice fills the air.
+He then presses some buttons, and Shakira’s voice fills the air.
 It’s ‘Waka Waka’ from the 2010 Soccer World Cup.

-Hikkaduwa is my first stop and it’s busy, very developed and the beach is not the idyllic Instagram- worthy image I’d hoped for.
-I’d imagined palm trees and more of a wild unspoilt destination but there’s a strip of hotels and restaurants blocking the sea.
-Despite my initial dismay, I’m really chuffed to be here for my first night in Sri Lanka and I’m so impressed by Chamara who’s a gracious host and my unofficial guide.
-I’m staying in a beautiful apartment called The Residence Hikkaduwa next to his home; there’s ‘Welcome’ arranged in petals on my bed and I’m gifted with a plate of Sri Lankan treats – some kind of delectable ginger sweet I’ve never tasted before, but I’m soon licking its delicious sticky residue off my fingers.
+Hikkaduwa is my first stop, and it’s busy, very developed, and the beach is not the idyllic Instagram-worthy image I’d hoped for.
+I’d imagined palm trees and more of a wild, unspoiled destination, but a strip of hotels and restaurants is blocking the sea.
+Despite my initial dismay, I’m really chuffed to be here for my first night in Sri Lanka, and I’m so impressed by Chamara, a gracious host and my unofficial guide.
+I’m staying in a beautiful apartment called The Residence Hikkaduwa next to his home; there’s ‘Welcome’ arranged in petals on my bed, and I’m gifted with a plate of Sri Lankan treats – some delectable ginger sweet I’ve never tasted before, but I’m soon licking its delicious sticky residue off my fingers.

-Chamara has organised a tuk-tuk at a decent price to take me to my next stop, a dreamy-looking tree house in Dikwella that I’d booked on Airbnb.
-Initially he and the driver are unsure where Dikwella is, and that same sinking feeling wells up in me again with a sense of foreboding ‘I’ve made a horrible mistake and I’m travelling alone in a foreign country’.
-But the fact that even locals don’t know Dikwella’s precise location turns out to be the blessing I’ve been waiting for.
+Chamara has organised a tuk-tuk at a reasonable price to take me to my next stop, a dreamy-looking tree house in Dikwella that I’d booked on Airbnb.
+Initially, he and the driver are unsure where Dikwella is, and that same sinking feeling wells up in me again with a sense of foreboding ‘I’ve made a horrible mistake, and I’m travelling alone in a foreign country’.
+But the fact that even locals don’t know Dikwella’s precise location is the blessing I’ve been waiting for.

-I finally find my postcard paradise – a secret bay called Hiriketiya beach with a cluster of small fishing boats tucked around the feet of tall palm trees and only one open restaurant on the beach – leaving the rest as nature intended.
-Surfers scuttle along the ‘rough’ sea (people here have obviously never seen our side of the Indian Ocean) and the tree house is everything Airbnb promised.
-There’s a freshly cut king coconut waiting for my arrival and I sip its cold, crisp juice – an instant pick-me-up after my two-hour journey.
+I finally find my postcard paradise – a secret bay called Hiriketiya Beach with a cluster of small fishing boats tucked around the feet of tall palm trees and only one open restaurant on the beach – leaving the rest as nature intended.
+Surfers scuttle along the ‘rough’ sea (people here have obviously never seen our side of the Indian Ocean), and the tree house is everything Airbnb promised.
+A freshly cut king coconut is waiting for my arrival, and I sip its cold, crisp juice – an instant pick-me-up after my two-hour journey.

-I’m struck by how similar Sri Lanka is to South Africa – a hornbill sits in the tree, a squirrel dashes by in the garden below and I even come across an enormous monitor lizard sliding up the embankment near the sea.
-Later I hear a striking kingfisher call that’s both familiar and different all at the same time and catch its ash of colour before it settles on an electricity pole.
-Its bill is unmistakable, but I’m unable to find one with its colouring in the Newman’s bird book.
-Here the Gondwanaland theory – that all the continents broke away from one large supercontinent – really comes to life and I try to visualise where on the map Sri Lanka would’ve once sat on the shore of Africa.
+I’m struck by how similar Sri Lanka is to South Africa – a hornbill sits in the tree, a squirrel dashes by in the garden below, and I even come across an enormous monitor lizard sliding up the embankment near the sea.
+Later, I hear a striking kingfisher call that’s both familiar and different simultaneously and catch its ash of colour before it settles on an electricity pole.
+Its bill is unmistakable, but I can’t find one with its colouring in Newman’s bird book.
+Here the Gondwanaland theory – that all the continents broke away from one large supercontinent – really comes to life, and I try to visualise where on the map Sri Lanka would’ve once sat on the shore of Africa.

-We travel together to see local sights such as the harbour and vendors selling dried fish, which look so much like bokkoms.
+We travel together to see local sights such as the harbour and vendors selling dried fish, which look much like bokkoms.
 As we walk, a stallholder asks where I am from.
-‘South Africa’ I say and he responds ‘Pretoria?’
+‘South Africa, ’ I say, and he responds, ‘Pretoria?’
 Genuinely astonished, I ask how he knows about Pretoria.
-It turns out he can name the capital of most countries and all of our star cricket players, as far back as Hansie Cronje.
+It turns out he can name the capital of most countries and all of our star cricket players as far back as Hansie Cronje.

 Samitha Darshana Wanigabadu is my tree-house host.
-He opened his accommodation very recently, and is hoping that the area doesn’t develop too much, ‘otherwise people won’t come here’.
+He opened his accommodation very recently and hopes the area doesn’t develop too much, ‘otherwise, people won’t come here’.
 I think back to Hikkaduwa and have the same hope.
-Samitha has arranged dinner for me – a simple, but really impressive buffet of calamari, potato curry, sambals and coconut rotis.
-For breakfast there is buffalo curd with treacle because I mentioned wanting to try it after spotting some being sold on the roadside during the journey here.
+Samitha has arranged dinner for me – a simple but really impressive buffet of calamari, potato curry, sambals, and coconut rotis.
+There is buffalo curd with treacle for breakfast because I mentioned wanting to try it after spotting some being sold on the roadside during the journey here.
 The curd is like yoghurt, creamy with a wilder taste, almost like goat’s cheese.

-The best way to explore a new place is to walk it and the fort’s ancient streets succumb to my desires for genuine encounters.
-There is a courting couple sharing an umbrella to shield the sun, families sitting on the fort walls enjoying their Sunday and around every corner, there’s a casual cricket game being played.
+The best way to explore a new place is to walk it, and the fort’s ancient streets succumb to my desire for genuine encounters.
+A courting couple is sharing an umbrella to shield the sun, families are sitting on the fort walls enjoying their Sunday, and around every corner, there’s a casual cricket game being played.

-I head back north to Colombo and, here too, I see families bonding in the city on an ordinary Tuesday evening; locals swim in the sea below the pier on the Galle Face Green (a five-hectare oceanfront park) and there are too many kites to count.
+I head back north to Colombo and, here too, I see families bonding in the city on an ordinary Tuesday evening; locals swim in the sea below the pier on the Galle Face Green (a five-hectare oceanfront park), and there are too many kites to count.
 It’s the windy season and perfect weather for this traditional sport.
-I see children running alongside their parents, flying their kites as high as they can, and afterwards eating hot diced roti with spiced fish (my favourite meal of the trip) on the promenade as the sun goes down.
+I see children running alongside their parents, flying their kites as high as possible, and eating hot diced roti with spiced fish (my favourite meal of the trip) on the promenade as the sun goes down.

 The tuk-tuk driver who takes me to my final stop, the iconic Galle Face Hotel on the seafront – a real beauty with a rich historical past – also asks about Shakira as he ducks and dives between oncoming headlights.
-Of the locals I met in Sri Lanka, many had never encountered a South African.
+Many of the locals I met in Sri Lanka had never encountered a South African.
 Yet we had so much in common – cricket, wildlife, the size of waves in the Indian Ocean, and Shakira.
 I know for a fact that they would like to meet more.

 Plan your trip to Sri Lanka